 2023

-In January 2023, we began constructing a new building to house a bakery, a butchery, a restaurant, and a grocery store.
-We are empowering the local people through entrepreneurship to generate income and achieve self-sustainability.
+In January 2023, we began constructing a new building to serve as the business center, housing a bakery, a supermarket, and our office.
+We are empowering local people through entrepreneurship to generate income and achieve self-sustainability.

 2024